Jean-Baptiste Roucourt: Roucourt's music school (1812-1830)

 Following the Belgian Revolution in August 1830, the royal decree, which established the 'royal' school, was void, and the better part of the staff left the city, so classes were suspended for school year 1830-1831.
 The classrooms were occupied by a drawing academy and the furniture and effects of the school were temporarily stored in a mansion of the prince of Chimay, who had been a supporter of the school and particularly of Wéry.
 Despite endeavours of Roucourt and Wéry to resume lessons in the next year, it took the government and the new burgomaster Rouppe until November 1831 to decide that the school was to be replaced by a different institution.
-Roucourt was honorably dismissed, Hanssens, who had compromised himself during the Revolution, moved to Paris and Van Helmont had passed away at the end of 1830; apart from those three, the entire staff was re-employed in the Royal Conservatoire of Brussels which was established in 1832.
+Roucourt was honorably dismissed, Hanssens, who had compromised himself during the Revolution, moved to Paris and Van Helmont had died at the end of 1830; apart from those three, the entire staff was re-employed in the Royal Conservatoire of Brussels which was established in 1832.

 Later life (1830-1849)

 Unlike Adrien-Joseph Van Helmont, who was a free-mason and notoriously patriotic, Jean-Baptiste Roucourt was not outspoken in his political views.
 Nonetheless, his favors to the Dutch crown sufficed to cause his dismissal, albeit honorably, after the Belgian independence, even though he did not personally benefit from such favors since he was denied the title and corresponding treatment of an honorary rector in 1827.

 After his school was closed, Jean-Baptiste Roucourt disappeared from public life.
 He was in his early fifties and father of two young children, Anne Louise Flore born in 1829 and Louis Edouard in 1833, whom he had had with Thérèse Mathilde Dept. In 1835, he lived in rue Notre-Dame-aux-Neiges, in a neighborhood (roughly nowadays Libertés) which at that time was overpopulated and had a bad reputation.

-He died on May 1st, 1849, in rue de l’Arbre 19, was buried two days later in Saint-Josse-ten-Noode but the funeral took place only on May 10th, in Saint-Mary church in Schaerbeek.
+He died on May 1, 1849, in rue de l’Arbre 19, was buried two days later in Saint-Josse-ten-Noode but the funeral took place only on May 10, in Saint-Mary church in Schaerbeek.